WithSecureOpenSource/unixkit/README.md

 ## Overview

-unixkit is a C library for Linux-like operating systems that offers a number useful system call wrappers.
+unixkit is a C library for Linux-like operating systems that offers a number of useful system call wrappers.

 ## Building